mainmatter/ember-simple-auth/README.md

 ##### Compatible Middlewares

-There is a quantity of middlewares for different languages and servers that implement OAuth 2.0 and can be used with Ember.SimpleAuth's OAuth 2.0 authenticator.
+There is a whole bunch of middlewares for different languages and servers that implement OAuth 2.0 and can be used with EmberSimpleAuth's OAuth 2.0 authenticator.

 ###### Ruby